synaptics-synap/examples/README.md

 ### 🗣️ Speech-to-Text

-**Moonshine** is an speech-to-text model that provides translation from speech to text.
+**Moonshine** is a speech-to-text model that provides translation from speech to text.

 To transcribe an audio file ( for example`jfk.wav`):
 ```bash